thedgepeth1085/thedgepeth1085/README.md

-# Hi, I'm Terrance 👋
+# Hi, I'm Mitchell 👋
 **Senior Network Engineer | Cloud Architect | Owner of Designer Technologies LLC**

 I design and build resilient network and cloud infrastructures with a focus on AWS, Azure, automation, and high‑availability architectures.
 I also run Designer Technologies LLC, delivering IT consulting, cloud migrations, and small‑business infrastructure solutions.